+Let's Read Music: Violin

+VI.
+Dots and E

-Let's Read Music: Bass VI, Dots and A A small dot placed on the side of any note may not look too different, but that one dot changes the note completely.
-Goal: learn the effects of added value dots, learn the pitch of A, and solidify previously learned material.
+A small dot placed on the side of any note may not look too different, but that one dot changes the note completely.

+Goal: learn the effects of added value dots, learn the pitch of E, and solidify previously learned material.

 Assume that the notes in this equation are in a Four-Four time signature.
 That means the half note will equal two beats and the quarter note will equal one.
 If a note must be played for three beats, a dot is added to the side of a half note.
 This dot increases the half note by half its beat value.
 That means that a dotted half note is three beats long, or as illustrated in the equation, the length of one half note plus one quarter note.

 Side Note: These dots have the same effects on rests.

-The new pitch for this lesson sheet is A. This pitch sits on the highest line of the staff, as shown with the dotted half note on this measure with the bass clef.
+The new pitch for this lesson sheet is E. This pitch is on the highest space of the staff, as shown on this measure with the trebel cleff.

 Exercise 6.1 - While counting in four, pluck the pitches on the measures below.